Concurrency Limits and Timeouts

 Learn about concurrency limits and timeouts with the Cartesia API.

-We measure concurrency in terms of the number of unique contexts active at a given time.
+We measure generation concurrency in terms of the number of unique contexts active at a given time.
+For regular HTTP endpoints, each HTTP request corresponds to a context.
 For WebSockets, each context_id

 corresponds to a unique context; additional messages you send with the same context_id